Tisotra

 Tisotra is a village that is governed by Panchayat law in the Bijnor district of the Indian state of Uttar Pradesh.
-There is a Nootan Inter college in the village.
+There is a Grameen Bal sadan inter college Tisotra and three government owned primary school.
 The population as of 2011 was estimated at 3,921.

 Geography

-It belongs to the Moradabad division and is situated 26km away from sub-district headquarter Najibabad and 61km away from district headquarter Bijnor.
+It belongs to the Moradabad division and is situated 26 km away from sub-district headquarter Najibabad and 61 km away from district headquarter Bijnor.
 The elevation of this area is approximately 269 meter above sea level.

 Economy

 The main activities of this village include cane plants, cane crushers, brickworks, wood-razing and bakeries.